Tech Note: The Magic Ladder Library works with Google Chrome, Apple Safari, and Amazon Silk (including FireTv)

 What Are PQs

-PQs (pronunciation cues) are visible differences in the appearance of letters that tell readers which of a letter’s (or group of letters’) possible sounds is actually to be heard/spoken in the word they are looking at.
+PQs (phonic clues and pronunciation cues) are visible differences in the appearance of letters that tell readers which of a letter’s (or group of letters’) possible sounds is actually to be “heard” in the word they are looking at.
 There are three types of Pcues: Single Letter Simple, Single Letter Exception, and Group Letters.
 PQs can be learned by just using the PQ Pop-up and paying attention to the way letters look and sound.
 However, if you are interested in learning the logic behind PQs, click here for a guided tour.

 PQs for Reading: